Hanan Samet

 Hanan Samet is a Computer Science researcher and Distinguished University Professor at the University of Maryland's Computer Science Department, which is part of the University of Maryland College of Computer, Mathematical, and Natural Sciences.
 He completed his PhD at Stanford University in 1975.

-Samet is a pioneer in research on quadtrees and other multidimensional spatial data structures for sorting spatial information, as well as having written several well-received books.
+Samet is a pioneer in research on quadtrees and other multidimensional spatial data structures for sorting spatial information, and has written several well-received books.
 He has profoundly influenced the theory and application of these areas of research and his impact can be seen in many real-world applications including Google Earth, the world’s most widely used graphics application.